wp-plugins/jquery-colorbox/readme.txt

 * My question isn't answered here.
 What do I do now?

-Feel free to write an email to blog [at] techotronic.de or open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.
+Feel free to open a thread at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>.

-I'll include new FAQs in every new version.
-Promise.
+I'll include new FAQs in newer versions.

 == Changelog ==
+= 4.1 (2011-06-25) =
+* NEW: Plugin is compatible to WordPress 3.2
+* NEW: Polish translation by <a href="http://positionmaker.pl">Kornel Łysikowski</a>
+* NEW: Finnish translation by <a href="http://www.merisaari.com/">Lauri Merisaari</a>
+* NEW: Simplified Chinese translation by <a href="http://tech.yiandya.com/">Lucas Ho</a>
+* BUGFIX: Plugin will only select links with class "colorbox-link", no other HTML tags.
+* BUGFIX: JavaScript will work with jQuery 1.6 now
+* BUGFIX: loading inline content does not trigger loading an iframe any more.
+* BUGFIX: regex for IMG tag works correctly now.
+* CHANGE: Update of Colorbox library to version 1.3.17.1
+* CHANGE: JavaScript now ignores links that do not have the optional "href" attribute.
+* CHANGE: Links from images to non-images are now opened in a Colorbox.
+* CHANGE: Moved bulk of JavaScript from inline to file, consolidated files
+* CHANGE: Additional option for adding colorbox class to images outside of posts and pages.
+* CHANGE: Major refactoring, hopefully speeds up frontend and backend rendering
+* CHANGE: Render Meta-Tag with plugin version into blog header instead of comments
+* CHANGE: French translation updated by <a href="http://www.monblogamoua.fr/">Pierre Sudarovich</a>

-= 4.0 (2011-01-31) =
+= 4.0 (2011-04-16) =
 * CHANGE: Restructured settings page
+* CHANGE: Plugin again compatible to PHP4.
+* CHANGE: Update of Colorbox library to version 1.3.16
+* CHANGE: jQuery calls won't break other JavaScript libraries like Prototype or Scriptaculous any more
-* NEW: set width and height for Colorbox links separately
+* NEW: Set width and height for Colorbox links once separate from the Colorbox setting for images
-* NEW: inline HTML content can now be loaded in the Colorbox.
+* NEW: Inline HTML content can now be loaded in the Colorbox.
+* NEW: Latvian translation by <a href="http://lapuvieta.lv">Uldis Jansons</a>
 * CHANGE: <a href="http://www.photokeens.com">Modar Soos</a> updated the Arabic translation
-* CHANGE: plugin again compatible to PHP4.
-* NEW: Latvian translation by <a href=\"http://lapuvieta.lv\">Uldis Jansons</a>
+* CHANGE: <a href="mailto:nettojp@gmail.com">Joao Netto</a> updated the Portuguese translation
+* CHANGE: <a href="http://drive2life.ru">Arkadiy Florinskiy</a> updated the Russian translation
-* CHANGE: made plugin compatible to the "smugmug" plugin.
+* CHANGE: Made plugin compatible to the "smugmug" plugin.
+* CHANGE: Moved Colorbox CSS class add to style dropdown of TinyMCE

 = 3.8.3 (2010-12-24) =
 * NEW: Spanish translation by <a href="http://www.redywebs.com/">Inma P.-Zubizarreta</a>